Rosalinda González Valencia: Car wash transaction conviction

-On 17 December 2023, González received a five year sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
-Her lawyer Victor Francisco Beltran Garcia, a Guadalajara-based attorney who the DEA has described as an associate of the CJNG, contended that the conviction was not related that money laundering allegations she was charged with and planned to appeal the verdict.
+On 17 December 2023, González received a five-year sentence after being convicted for failing to disclose transactions of a car wash she owned in Puerto Vallarta, Jalisco.
+Her lawyer contended that the conviction was not related to the money laundering allegations that she was charged with and planned to appeal the verdict.

 Health and terminal illness

-Since her arrest in 2021, numerous rumors began to emerge about her declining health.
-In August 2023, Spanish newspaper La Vanguardia revealed that in addition to dealing with hypertension, González's health condition is considered extremely delicate and serious, as she would be dying from an undisclosed terminal illness.
-Her defense requested a request to the justice of the State of Morelos for her to be attended to treat the numerous illnesses she has been facing (including her terminal illness), which was accepted by the judge.
+After her arrest in 2021, numerous rumors began to emerge about her declining health.
+In August 2023, Spanish newspaper La Vanguardia revealed that in addition to dealing with hypertension, González's health condition is considered extremely delicate and serious, and that she had an undisclosed terminal illness.
+Her defense made a request to the justice of the State of Morelos for her to receive treatment for the numerous illnesses she was facing, which was accepted.

 2025 release from prison

-On January 29, 2025, she would be granted an early release from prison for good conduct, which allowed to be granted after she served more than half her sentence.
-On February 27, 2025.
-Rosalinda González Valencia would be officially the Federal Center for Social Readaptation for Women in Coatlán del Río, Morelos.
+On 29 January 2025, she was granted an early release from prison for good conduct, after she served more than half her sentence.
+On 27 February 2025, Rosalinda González Valencia was released from the Federal Center for Social Readaptation for Women in Coatlán del Río, Morelos.

+Influence and ascension of son as head of CJNG

+Despite serving as head of the CJNG, El Mencho's influence was acknowledged by February 2026 to have greatly aided through his marriage to González.
+Through González, the niece of Milenio Cartel founder Armando Valencia Cornelio, alias "El Maradona," El Mencho was able to recruit numerous former Mileno Cartel members into the CJNG.
+Though "El Maradona" would be imprisoned in 2003, and would never manage to resume his "lucrative relationship" with drug trafficking, the Valencia clan would still hold some prominence in drug trafficking, with El Mencho's main connection to Mileno Cartel members, some of whom would later create the CJNG's vital Los Cuinis fraction, still coming through his marriage to González.